-The original definition of the acronym FIT is Foreign Independent Tour, but now it is most commonly used to describe a fully independent traveler or tourist.
-You may also see the term FIT to mean free independent traveler, frequent independent traveler, and foreign independent traveler.
-All of these definitions of the acronym refer to tourists who travel independently.
-They almost always design their own itineraries and arrange their own travel plans—FITs do not travel with group tours or according to any imposed schedule.
+Originally, the acronym "FIT" stood for "foreign independent tour," but now it is most commonly used to describe a fully independent traveler or tourist.
+You might also see the term "FIT" used to mean "free independent traveler," "frequent independent traveler," or "foreign independent traveler."
+All of these definitions share a key word and concept: independent.
+These travelers almost always design their own itineraries and arrange their own travel plans—FITs do not travel with group tours or according to any schedule imposed by others.

 FITs Shun Group Travel

-Tourists who fit the definition of FITs usually travel solo, in couples, or in small intimate groups of friends or family.
-They range anywhere in age from millennials to retirees, but generally have above-average incomes to allow for independent travel, which often is more expensive than traveling with an organized group.
+Tourists who fit the definition of FITs usually travel solo; in couples; or in small, intimate groups of friends or family.
+They range anywhere in age from millennials to retirees, but generally, they have above-average incomes that allow for independent travel, which can be more expensive than traveling with an organized group.
 But what all FITs share, by definition, is a desire to avoid mass tourism in favor of an individualized, independent approach.
 They tend to want to explore their chosen destinations on their own and at their own pace with an emphasis on enjoying the local food, architecture, history, and culture.

 FITs Plan Their Own Trips

 The huge rise in availability of all aspects of travel planning online, including even websites devoted to helping you learn how to plan travel, has made it easier for independent travelers to plan their own specialized itineraries and book their own transportation and accommodations.

 This diminishes their need for traditional travel agents, and this also makes packaged trips have less appeal.
 As a result, FITs are a quickly growing segment of the tourist market.
 First-hand travel information about destinations, transportation arrangements such as train and plane tickets, and hotel reservations worldwide are available at the click of a mouse for independent travelers.